-Lease Term and Discount Rate 2023 2022
+Lease Term and Discount Rate 2024 2023

 Weighted-average remaining lease term (years)

-Operating leases 4 4
+Operating leases 5 4

-Finance lease 2 2
+Finance leases 2 2

 Weighted-average discount rate (%)

-Operating leases 4.5% 2.8%
+Operating leases 4.4% 4.5%

-Finance lease 3.1% 3.1%
+Finance leases 4.9% 3.1%

-Other Information 2023 2022
+Other Information 2024 2023

 (\$ millions)

 Cash paid for amounts included in the measurement of lease liabilities

-Operating cash flows from operating leases (4) (2)
+Operating cash flows from operating leases (7) (4)

 Supplementary non-cash information

-Right-of-use assets obtained in exchange for lease liabilities 16
+Right-of-use assets obtained in exchange for operating lease liabilities 11 16

+Right-of-use assets obtained in exchange for finance lease liabilities 3 -

-In addition, the Corporation leases limited office facilities to others with remaining terms of 1 to 5 years.
-Most leases include one or more options to renew, with renewal terms that may extend the lease term for 5 to 10 years.
+In addition, the Corporation leases limited office facilities to others with remaining terms of 1 to 3 years.
+Most leases include one or more options to renew, with renewal terms that may extend the lease term for 3 to 10 years.
 These leases are classified as operating leases and income received is recorded to other revenue.
-Lease revenue received for the year ended December 31, 2023, and lease payments to be received over the next five years and thereafter, are not material to these Consolidated Financial Statements.
+Lease revenue recorded for the years ended December 31, 2024 and 2023, and lease payments to be received over the next five years and thereafter, are not material to these Consolidated Financial Statements.